HRItdy/claw_machine/README.md

 GPT, GroundingDINO, Segment-Anything

 **Features:**
-1. The groundingdino and segment-anything are integrated to detect the object.
+1. The **GroundingDINO** and **Segment-Anything** are integrated to detect the object.
-2. The detection is wrapped as one service.
+2. The functions are wrapped as individual services.
-3. In this service the mask of the object is generated and published to `/mask` topic.

 **TODO:**
 - The transformation from original pointcloud to a planar pointcloud is good, but the inverse transformation is not accurate.